450.2 Countable Income

 When an SSI recipient enters an LTC facility, SSA reviews the individual’s eligibility for SSI benefits.
 The CAO will tell the individual or representative to let the SSA know about the individual’s change of address.

-If the SSI recipient has no other income or has countable income less than the current SSI personal needs allowance, the individual can get the SSI payment of $30 plus a state-issued Supplement for Personal Needs (SPN) of $15 while in the LTC facility.
+If the SSI recipient has no other income or has countable income less than the current SSI personal needs allowance, the individual can get the SSI payment of $30.00 plus a state-issued Supplement for Personal Needs (SPN) of $22.10 while in the LTC facility.
 The CAO will not count the income of an SSI recipient who is getting an SSI payment and SPN.
 The individual is eligible for MA LTC in the A, J, or M category with a program status code (PSC) of 45.
+The $60.00 Personal Needs Allowance (PNA) Deduction used when calculating a cost of care also applies to an SSI recipient with a PSC of 45.
+However, the sum of the SSI and SPN is less than the PNA deduction due to the maximum amount of SPN being equal to the maximum amount of State Supplementary Payment (SSP) $22.10.

 55 Pa.
 Code § 181.452 (d)(1)(i)